bakercp/ofxDlib/README.md

 ## Compatibility

-The `stable` branch of this repository is meant to be compatible with the openFrameworks [stable branch](https://github.com/openframeworks/openFrameworks/tree/stable), which corresponds to the latest official openFrameworks release.
+** Currently NOT Compatible with < 0.10.0, thus we have no stable branch as noted below. ** ~~The `stable` branch of this repository is meant to be compatible with the openFrameworks [stable branch](https://github.com/openframeworks/openFrameworks/tree/stable), which corresponds to the latest official openFrameworks release.~~

 The `master` branch of this repository is meant to be compatible with the openFrameworks [master branch](https://github.com/openframeworks/openFrameworks/tree/master).